 Fatigue & Endo

 Fatigue is one of the many common symptoms of Endometriosis.
 But why does something growing in our bodies make us tired?
 No one is really sure.
-Some feel that it could be our body’s coping mechanism to the pain, it could be that our body’s immune system is working on overdrive to fight our inflammation, it could be from depression, or it could be due to the mental and physical stress women with Endometriosis endure.
+Some feel that it could be our body’s coping mechanism to the pain, it could be that our body’s immune system is working on overdrive to fight our inflammation, it could be from depression, or it could be due to the mental and physical stress people with Endometriosis endure.
 It could even been some deeper unforeseen medical reason that nobody has figured out yet…

 Chronic Fatigue Syndrome

-A news release issued in 2002 by the National Health Institute suggests that women with Endometriosis are more susceptible to other immune deficiency disorders, and may suffer from chronic fatigue syndrome and fibromyalgia.
-The study was of 3,200 women with Endometriosis and it indicates, “The women in the study were over a hundred times more likely to experience chronic fatigue syndrome than the general population of U.S. women.”
+A news release issued in 2002 by the National Health Institute suggests that those with Endometriosis are more susceptible to other immune deficiency disorders, and may suffer from chronic fatigue syndrome and fibromyalgia.
+The study was of 3,200 people with Endometriosis and it indicates, “The women in the study were over a hundred times more likely to experience chronic fatigue syndrome than the general population of U.S. women.”